hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 ### Timer Values

-   Though timer values are the choice of the implementation, mishandling of the timer can lead to serious congestion problems; for example, if many instances of a DTLS time out early and retransmit too quickly on a congested link.
+   Although timer values are the choice of the implementation, mishandling of the timer can lead to serious congestion problems; for example, if many instances of a DTLS time out early and retransmit too quickly on a congested link.
 Implementations SHOULD use an initial timer value